 SEOG is funding provided to Bentley by the federal government.
 It is only awarded to students who have Federal Pell Grant eligibility.
 This grant does not have to be repaid.
 The award for part-time students is generally $100.

-The Federal Direct Stafford Loan program provides low-interest loan funds for students.
-There are two types of Federal Direct Stafford Loans, subsidized and unsubsidized.
+The Federal Direct Loan program, formerly called the Federal Stafford Loan program, provides low-interest loan funds for students.
+There are two types of Federal Direct Loans, subsidized and unsubsidized.
 Both versions accrue interest while you are enrolled.
 For subsidized loans, the interest is paid by the federal government until you are no longer enrolled at least half time.
 With the unsubsidized version, the interest accrued is your responsibility.
 You have the option of either paying the interest while you are enrolled or deferring it.
 If you choose deferment, the interest is capitalized (added to the principal) when repayment begins.

 The federal government limits the amount you can borrow each academic year.
 First-Years can borrow $3,500, sophomores can borrow $4,500, and juniors and seniors can borrow $5,500.
 Repayment begins six months after you graduate or drop below half-time enrollment.
 There is an origination fee (currently 1.073%) deducted from the loan prior to disbursement.
 Therefore, the amount of the loan included on your Bentley financial aid award letter represents the gross amount and you will actually receive 98.93% of that total.

-If you have sufficient financial need, we have offered you a subsidized Stafford Loan.
-If you do not have financial need, or your need is met by other sources, we have offered you an unsubsidized Stafford Loan only.
-All students, regardless of need and grade level, are eligible for an additional $2,000 unsubsidized Stafford Loan which is likely included in your award.
-Please think carefully before accepting the unsubsidized Stafford Loan, since the cost of borrowing this loan is more expensive overall due to the lack of a subsidy.
+If you have sufficient financial need, we can offer you a subsidized Loan.
+If you do not have financial need, or your need is met by other sources, we have offered you an unsubsidized Loan only.
+All students, regardless of need and grade level, are eligible for an additional $2,000 unsubsidized Loan which is likely included in your award.
+Please think carefully before accepting the unsubsidized Loan, since the cost of borrowing this loan is more expensive overall due to the lack of a subsidy.